CLOSE READINGS IN A VIRTUAL SPACE

 Flow Chart Space

-The Flow Chart Space (348 Warren Street, Hudson, NY) features artwork at play with language—more information on exhibitions can be found here.
+The Flow Chart Space (348 Warren Street, Hudson, NY) features artwork at play with language, writing, and reading—more information on exhibitions can be found here.

 March 2024 – April 2024: “if recopying is to author”